"Dixeya" nasuta

-"Dixeya" nasuta is a species of the predatory gorgonopsian therapsids from the Late Permian of East Africa, known from fossils found in what is now Tanzania.
+"Dixeya" nasuta is an extinct species of gorgonopsian (predatory therapsids, related to modern mammals) that lived during the Late Permian of East Africa, known from fossils found in what is now Tanzania.
 The species has a complicated taxonomic history, it was originally named as a second species of the genus Dixeya which is now considered a junior synonym of Aelurognathus.
 "D." nasuta itself, however, was not moved to Aelurognathus, and although it was instead tentatively referred to Arctognathus at first it has since been recognised to not belong to this genus either.
 This situation leaves "Dixeya" nasuta without a formal genus name.
 It was proposed to belong to a new distinct genus, named "Njalila", that was informally proposed for the species in a PhD thesis, but this name has not yet been formally published and is currently a nomen nudum.
-"D." nasuta has been characterised from other gorgonopsians by a combination of its straight snout profile, upturned and 'pinched' nose, and curved jaw margin.
+"D." nasuta has been characterised from other gorgonopsians by a combination of its straight snout profile, upturned and "pinched" nose, and curved jaw margin.
+The fossil record of the Usili Formation shows that the taxon was contemporary with many other gorgonopsians, even alongside large representatives such as Inostrancevia and rubidgeines.